Norine Hammond: Illinois House of Representatives

 On December 1, 2010, Republican incumbent Rich Myers died from prostate cancer creating a vacancy in the Illinois House.
 The Republican Representative Committee of the 94th Representative District appointed Hammond to the subsequent vacancy for the remainder of the 96th General Assembly.
 Hammond was sworn into office on December 14, 2010.
 In her first term, she was assigned to the following House committees: Aging; Agriculture & Conservation; Appropriations—Higher Education; Consumer Protection; Higher Education; and Human Services.

 In the 2011 decennial reapportionment, Hammond was drawn into the 93rd district which included all or parts of Galesburg, Macomb, Mount Sterling, Rushville, Havana and Abingdon.
 In the 2022 Illinois House of Representatives election, Hammond was elected in the 94th district.
 Due to redistricting, the 93rd district was won by Travis Weaver.

+In 2026, Josh Higgins, a school board member from Henderson County and endorsee of the Illinois House Freedom Caucus, defeated Hammond in the Republican primary.

 Committee assignments

-As of July 3, 2022, Representative Hammond is a member of the following Illinois House committees:
+As of December 8, 2025, Representative Hammond is a member of the following Illinois House committees: